CORENdot/Unity-Vertex-Color-Processor-for-Crocotile3D-.obj-files/README.md

 # How it works

-Place the script somewhere inside your Asset folder of your Unity project and next time you import or modify an .obj file it will load the Vertex Colors automatically into the resulting Mesh/es.
+Place the script somewhere inside your Asset folder of your Unity project and next time you import or modify an .obj file within the Unity editor it will load the Vertex Colors automatically into the resulting Mesh/es.

 # Considerations and Limitations